Ian Allison's Giant Sam Bankman-Fried Scoop Won Accolades in 2023

 'Journalism with integrity, regardless of the cost'

-As put by CoinDesk Editor-in-Chief Kevin Reynolds, a former senior editor at Bloomberg News, when speaking on behalf of Allison, who couldn't attend, and the CoinDesk team at the Loeb ceremony in September: "I've never seen better teamwork or a better overall performance."
+As put by CoinDesk Editor-in-Chief Kevin Reynolds, a former senior editor at Bloomberg News, when speaking on behalf of Allison, who couldn't attend, and other members of the CoinDesk team at the Loeb ceremony in September: "I've never seen better teamwork or a better overall performance."

 He continued: "I had initially planned to end this speech with 'the best is yet to come,' a message of optimism that would have also been a playful homage to the legendary Matt Winkler from whom I learned so much at Bloomberg.
 However, given the severity of the winter gripping the crypto industry, a downturn partly precipitated by the very reporting and editing that we're being honored for tonight, I can no longer say with certainty that the best is yet to come for CoinDesk."